 Call to Action – this is the essential bit.
-Your web visitor needs to do something to turn into a lead, who then becomes a customer and eventually a promoter.
-Often, the most obvious CTA is to ask them to contact you for more information, so make sure your contact details are prominently on the page in a button.
+This is where you turn your web visitor into a lead, who then becomes a customer, and eventually a promoter.
+Often, the most obvious CTA is to ask them to contact you for more information, so make sure your contact details are prominently on the page somewhere.
 Maybe you want them to ask about a special offer.
 Or download some additional information, like a 'how-to' guide, by providing their email address to create a lead.
-Invite them to sign up to your newsletter.
+Invite them to sign up for your newsletter.
 There are many types of CTAs you can use that will help your website work hard for you.
 This HubSpot blog has some great advice.

 Images and design – discuss these with your web designer.
 Words alone are unlikely to work – you need good design and illustrations to catch your target audience's attention.
 Have you got a library of product images?
 If not, hire a good photographer or use stock images from an online library like pexels.com.
 Usually, the design fits around the content, but it can work the other way around.

 Proofread – finally, proofread the entire website.
 Ask other people to read it, too, both to sense check it and to check for mistakes.
 Ideally, ask a professional proofreader to give it the final go-over.